 Candidates who have obtained their medical degree in Québec who are currently completing a residency training program in Québec can apply for fellowship programs (post residency programs) via formation complémentaire only.

-- Apply via the McGill On-Line Application and pay the application fee (NON REFUNDABLE) which applies for up to two programs.
-A maximum of two applications per applicant.
+1-Apply via the McGill On-Line Application and pay the application fee (NON REFUNDABLE) allowing application to two programs.
+A maximum of two programs per applicant.

 You must provide us with an official translation of documents written in a language other than English or French, that is, a translation bearing the seal of an official translator.
 Separate translations must be attached to each corresponding document.